Learn More About Cardiac Medical Device Clinical and Sales Careers

 Career growth opportunities are broad since clinical and device specialist jobs exist in all medical specialties.
-PrepMD has helped serve as a launching point for careers as clinical specialists, medical device sales and sales management professionals in a variety of medical specialities, including Cardiac Rhythm Management, Electrophysiology, Structural Heart, Interventional Cardiology, and Neuromodulation.
+PrepMD has helped serve as a launching point for careers as clinical specialists, medical device sales and sales management professionals in a variety of medical specialities, including Cardiac Rhythm Management, Electrophysiology, Structural Heart, and Interventional Cardiology.
 Job titles in the cardiac space include field clinical representative, technical sales support representative and EP mapping specialist.
 In device clinics and healthcare systems, job titles include device technician, pacemaker tech, EP tech, and device clinician.